 This page is designed to give the reader some basic information about Yant designs and their meanings.
-One of the most requested pieces of information is a list of Yants and their meanings.
-For this reason, we have compiled the following page.
-We hope it will give our readers the knowledge to select a Yant that is meaningful for them.
-Thousands of Yants exist, with a variety of uses, from keeping unwanted spirits at bay to making your work successful.
+One of the most asked after things is a list of Yants and their meanings so it is for this reason that we have decided to put this page together.
+We hope it will give our readers the knowledge to select a Yant that is suitable for them.
+There are literally thousands of Yants, with all kinds of uses from making the baby sleep at nights to keeping unwanted spirits at bay.

 - Charm and attraction